Skip to content

 Step 4: Change settings for Lime CRM (performed by Lime)

-Before starting this guide, please make sure you have received Site ID, Application (client) ID, Directory (tenant) ID and Secret from the customer.
+Before starting this guide, please make sure you have received Site ID, Application (client) ID, Directory (tenant) ID, and Secret from the customer.

 Tip

-Cloud setup
+Application setup

-• Open the CAFE page for your application
+• Open Cloud Admin for your application

 • Go to the Configuration tab